docker-archive/dcus-hol-2016/docker-cloud/Lab_4-Docker_Cloud.md

 This file, like the Docker Compose file we ran earlier, will stand up four services.
 But there are a couple of things to note:

-+ The inclusing of the **autoredploy** flag will cause both the **voting** and **results** services to be redeployed of the underly image is changed
++ The inclusion of the **autoredploy** flag will cause both the **voting** and **results** services to be automatically redeployed if the underlying image is changed.
-+ For the **voting** service we are specifying that four containers are started up via the **target_num_containers** tag
++ The **target_num_containers** flag in the **voting** service will ensure that the service initially starts with four containers.

 Let's go ahead and deploy the application.

-1. Change into the `voting-demo` directory
+1. On your *management host* Change into the `voting-demo` directory

 		$ cd ~/voting-demo

-1. You will need to use vi or your favorite text editor to modify the `docker-cloud.yml` file.
-Currently the images for **voting** and **results** are pointing at `dockercloud` organization.
-You need to replace `dockercloud` with your Docker ID.
+2. Use `vi` or your favorite text editor to modify the `docker-cloud.yml` file.
+Currently the images for **voting** and **results** are pointing at the **cloudorg** organization.
+You need to replace **cloudorg** with your Docker ID.

 		results:
   			autoredeploy: true
   			image: '<your Docker ID>'/results:latest'

 	and

 		voting:
 			autoredeploy: true
 		  	image: '<your Docker ID>/voting:latest'

 	> **Note**: You do NOT need to change the organization for the **haproxy** image.

-1. Authentiate to Docker Cloud
+3. Authenticate to Docker

 		$ docker login
 		Login with your Docker ID to push and pull images from Docker Hub.
 If you don't have a Docker ID, head over to https://hub.docker.com to create one.
 		Username: <your Docker ID>
 		Password: <your Docker ID password>
 		Login Succeeded

-1. Start the stack using the Docker Cloud CLI
+4. Start the stack using the Docker Cloud CLI

 		$ docker-cloud stack up
 		5087205f-80c5-498a-9005-0ff9a29e48f0

-	> **Note**: You can also stand up stacks using the Docker Cloud web interface.
+	> **Note**: You can also stand up stacks form the **Stacks** page of the Docker Cloud web interface.

-Next we'll navigate back to Docker Cloud to see if our service is up and running

-1. In your web browser navigate to `https://cloud.docker.com`

-1. Click the **Stacks** icon in the left hand menu.
+5. Back in the Docker Cloud web UI, click the **Stacks** icon in the left hand menu.

 	![](images/stacks_icon.png)

 	You should see your Stack running.

 	![](images/stack_running.png)

-1. Click on the stack name, `voting-demo`
+6. Click on the stack name - `voting-demo`

-1. Scroll down to the **Endpoints** section and click on the link icons at the end of the two lines under **Service Endpoints**
+7. Scroll down to the **Endpoints** section and click on the small link icons at the end of the two lines under **Service Endpoints**

-	> **Note**: Notice the voting app now says "Futbol VS Soccer" instead of "Dev vs OPs".
+  Notice the voting app now says "Futbol VS Soccer" instead of "Dev vs Ops".
 This is the result of the change we made earlier.

-	> **Note**: As before you won't see anyting on the results page until you vote.
+	> **Note**: As before you won't see anything on the results page until you vote.

-Now that we have our application up and running, let's make a push to GitHub and watch Docker Cloud redeploy our application.
+Now that you have your application up and running, let's push a change to GitHub and watch Docker Cloud redeploy the application.

-Switch back to your terminal or command window.
+8. Switch back to your terminal or command window on your *management host*.

-1. Change to the voting directory
+9. Change to the voting directory

 		$ cd ~/voting-demo/voting

-1. Use vi or your favorite text editor to open `app.py`
+10. Use vi or your favorite text editor to open `app.py`

 		$ vi app.py

-1. Scroll down to find the lines containing `optionA` and `optionB`, and change **Futbol** and **Soccer** to **Seattle** and **San Francisco**
+11. Scroll down to find the lines containing `optionA` and `optionB`, and change **Futbol** and **Soccer** to **Seattle** and **San Francisco**

 		optionA = "Seattle"
 		optionB = "San Francisco"

-1. Save your changes
+12. Save your changes

-1. Commit changes to the repository and push to GitHub using `git add`, `git commit`, and `git push`
+13. Commit changes to the repository and push to GitHub using `git add`, `git commit`, and `git push`

 		$ git add *

 		$ git commit -m "changing the voting options" [master 2ab640a] changing the voting options
  		1 file changed, 3 insertions(+), 2 deletions(-)

  		$ git push origin master
  		Counting objects: 4, done.
 		Delta compression using up to 8 threads.